magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/udp.md

 ## Overview

-UDP Integration allows to stream data from devices which use a UDP protocol to ThingsBoard and converts payloads of these devices into the ThingsBoard format.
+UDP Integration allows to stream data from devices which use a UDP protocol to IoT Hub and converts payloads of these devices into the IoT Hub format.

 **Please note** UDP Integration can be started only as [Remote Integration](/docs/{{peDocsPrefix}}user-guide/integrations/remote-integrations).
 It could be started on the same machine, where TB instance is running, or you can start in on another machine, that has access over the network to the TB instance.